XD-DENG/Spark-practice/README.md

 ## 2. Sample Data
-The sample data we use here is from http://cran-logs.rstudio.com/.
+The sample data we use is from http://cran-logs.rstudio.com/.
 It is the full downloads log of R packages from Rstudio's CRAN mirror on December 12 2015 (you can get the data in the `sample_data` folder of this repository).

 ![\[pic link\]](https://github.com/XD-DENG/Spark-practice/blob/master/sample_data/data_screenshot.png?raw=true)